NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Does JX from the ground with modified momentum
   - Requires and costs 75%
 - J6X added where TenTen hops slightly forward before doing the super instead of slightly back
+- RB made strong and pushes on block
+- RA can now be done at anytime during run and does not have to wait for a loop of the animation
 - GRKnJ moved further back
 - GRKnJ made a mid from a high